rukai/brawllib_rs/readme.md

 ## Example

 In this example we:

-*   Create a `BrawlMod` from the a brawl mod sd card folder and a brawl dump folder.
+* Create a `BrawlMod` from a brawl mod sd card folder and a brawl dump folder.
 * Load `Fighter`s from the brawl_mod.
     This is the raw data from the fighter folder, stored in a tree of structs.
 * Create a `HighLevelFighter` from an exported brawl fighter directory.
     This contains processed data from the `Fighter` struct, stored in a tree of structs.

 ```rust